-Figure 4: Example of GUI after opening a 32-channel recording of empty cages.
+Figure 5: Example of GUI after opening a 32-channel recording of empty cages.

-6. Generate Report
+7. Generate Report

 This button generates the report with the selected settings.
-Figure 5 shows an example indicating all cages empty and the analysis interval starting at hour 47.
+Figure 6 shows an example indicating all cages empty and the analysis interval starting at hour 47.
 After clicking on the Generate Report button, a progress bar appears while the report is being generated, and it ends with a window showing the location where the report is saved.
 Once finished saving the report, it can be used again to generate another.
 To use a different bin file, simply go to Open File and select a different file.
 This will reset the report name to be the name of the new file opened, but the report location will not change unless the user changes it (see Fig. 3).

-Figure 5: Example of selecting a 3-hour segment for analysis.
+Figure 6: Example of selecting a 3-hour segment for analysis.

-7. Pressure Waveform Plot Area
+8. Pressure Waveform Plot Area

-After a file is opened, the pressure waveform is plotted over the entire recording for the first channel, as shown in Fig. 5.
+After a file is opened, the pressure waveform is plotted over the entire recording for the first channel, as shown in Fig. 6.
 The light and dark onset times entered in PiezoSleep at the time of the recording are superimposed as cyan (light onset) and black (dark onset) vertical broken lines.
-In Fig. 6, the list box (9) was used to select a different channel for viewing.
-Note the waveform in Fig. 6 has higher amplitudes with no significant changes observed over the entire recording.
-Whereas the channel shown in Fig. 5 shows an increase and changes in the noise floor level after hour 30.
+In Fig. 7, the list box (10) was used to select a different channel for viewing.
+Note the waveform in Fig. 7 has higher amplitudes with no significant changes observed over the entire recording.
+Whereas the channel shown in Fig. 6 shows an increase and changes in the noise floor level after hour 30.
 This display is useful to observe trends in the signal power/amplitude over the entire recording and guide the selection of an analysis window.

-Figure 6: Example of viewing another pressure waveform in plot area 7.
+Figure 7: Example of viewing another pressure waveform in plot area 7.

-8. Graph Manipulation
+9. Graph Manipulation

-To view the waveforms in more detail, it is possible to zoom in on smaller sections of time and update the pressure sensor data resolution (using the button at 10).
+To view the waveforms in more detail, it is possible to zoom in on smaller sections of time using the icons that appear when hovering over the upper right corner of the graphics as shown in Figure 8 (9).
+The left-most icon is for saving/copying the graph, however, it does not work consistently and for many computers, it is best to use a screenshot for copying the image.
+The Data Cursor is the next icon and if that is selected it will show the x and y coordinates of a plot point when selected with the mouse.
+The other icons moving to the right are pan, zoom in, zoom out, and home.
+When zooming in, it may be necessary to update the pressure sensor data resolution (using the button at 11).
 The original signal is subsampled when showing long time intervals since fine resolution cannot be observed on this scale.
 Clicking the update sensor data button after zooming in to a smaller time scale resamples the signal more densely to match the detail that can be displayed in the smaller interval.
-Figure 1b shows the menu for adjusting the image when the mouse is over the plot area.
-When zoomin (+) is active, dragging the mouse over a smaller plot area will result in the axes being set to the area defined by the mouse drag.
-After this action, the resolution of the plot should be updated (10).
-Clicking on the home icon shown in Fig. 1b in the upper right of the plot area returns the plot to the original view.
+When zooming-in (+) is active, dragging the mouse over a smaller plot area will result in the axes being set to the area defined by the mouse drag.
+After this action, the resolution of the plot should be updated (11).
+Clicking on the home icon returns the plot to the original view.
 An example of this will be shown in the Plot Area Manipulation Section where a signal from an occupied cage is examined.